bh3r1th/coding_challenge/README.md

 ## Challenge Statement
 ### Scenario
-You are tasked with architecting  and implementing a real-time data lake on a cloud platform (your choice -  AWS, GCP, or Azure) to ingest, process, and store this real-time data stream.
-This data lake will serve as the foundation for future analytics and machine learning applications.
+Your company is experiencing a rapid growth in user activity, generating a constant stream of data from various sources.
+This includes website clickstream data, user interactions with a mobile app, and real-time sensor readings from your infrastructure.

 ### Your Responsibilities
+You are tasked with designing and implementing a real-time data pipeline using Apache Kafka as the central messaging system.
+This pipeline will ingest data from these diverse sources, process it in real-time, and store it in a scalable cloud data lake.
+The data lake will serve as the foundation for future analytics and machine learning applications.
+* Data Ingestion with Kafka: Design and implement real-time data pipelines using Kafka topics for each data source.
+Consider data format handling (e.g., JSON, Avro) and potential pre-processing steps within Kafka producers.